 - Ear, nose and throat

-If you have an interest in a particular area of medicine, inform your on-site coordinator ahead of arrival and we will endeavour to accommodate your request.
+Some students will be able to extend the experience to other areas such as Biomedical engineering and human nutrition or to shadow researchers.
+If you have an interest in a particular area of medicine, inform your on-site coordinator ahead of arrival and we will do our best to accommodate your request, if possible.

 What fields of study do Fellows come from?

 Students who take part in the Doctors In Italy Fellowship Program come from different undergraduate majors, including but not limited to:

 Can I receive course credit for my shadowing?

 Yes.
 The five-week program awards you three semester credit hours.
 You will receive the transcript directly from John Cabot University.

 For the two-week, three-week, and four-week programs, you will receive a certificate for the shadowing hours and, if your advisor accepts it, you may negotiate credit for it directly from your college.
 However, this is not guaranteed by the Doctors In Italy Fellowship Program.